 Joshimath: It is one of the four maths created by revered Guru Shri Adi Shankaracharya.
 Joshimath is the home of Shri Badrinath when winters approach in the area.
 It is also connected to Auli via Asia’s highest cable car.
 Located at a distance of 26kms from Govindghat, Joshimath also offers the amazing sightseeing to Kalpavriksha and Narsingh Temple.

-Auli: Auli is the all famous skiing destination of India and it is also popular for its paragliding spot.
+Auli: Auli is famous skiing destination of India and it is also popular for world’s finest skiing slopes.
 It offers the astonishing view of the snow clad mountains.
-Located at a distance of 40kms from Govindghat, it beholds the highest cable car junction in Asia and is well connected with Joshimath.
+Located at a distance of just 36 Kms from Govind Ghat, it beholds the 2nd highest cable car junction in Asia and is well connected with Joshimath.

 Mana Village: It is one of the last villages of India that is close to Tibet border.
 Tourists love to visit this place just to glance at the end of the road.
 It is located at a distance of 3kms from Badrinath and from Govindghat, it is 24kms far away.
 While your visit to Mana Village, you can enjoy excursions at Bheem Pul, Ganesh Gufa and Vyas Gufa.